 Global Climate Change and the National Environmental Policy Act (NEPA)

 In November 2016, BOEM released OCS Oil and Natural Gas: Potential Lifecycle Greenhouse Gas Emissions and Social Cost of Carbon.
-This report is a comprehensive analysis estimating the greenhouse gas emissions as a result of offshore oil and gas leasing.
-This included emissions released during offshore operations for which BOEM has jurisdiction, along with the onshore processing, distribution, and consumption of these oil and gas products.
-The report provides a comprehensive understanding of the overall contribution OCS oil and gas lifcycle greenhouse gases, and their costs to society and the environment.
+This report is a comprehensive analysis of potential greenhouse gas emissions that may result from offshore oil and gas leasing.
+This includes emissions released during offshore operations for which BOEM has jurisdiction, along with the onshore processing, distribution, and consumption of oil and gas products.